top of page

 • Detached structures

+Radon testing, sewer scopes, and WDO inspections are typically additional services.
 Choosing the lowest price is rarely the best strategy.
 Experience, reporting quality, and thoroughness matter more than saving $50–$100 upfront.

 Should You Attend Your Boise Home Inspection?

 Yes — when possible.
+Benefits include:

 • Seeing issues firsthand